-7.3 Persons with different users (and roles) in different contexts
+8.3 Persons with different users (and roles) in different contexts

 There are other models of role-based access to cover specific needs: OrBAC for organisation-Based Access Control, TMAC for Team-based Access Control (for applying role-based access controls in collaborative environments), TBAC for Task-based Authorization Controls.
-In addition, there may be situations where a person changes roles, effecting the needed update frequency of the metadata.
-We will need to see if those needs are present in the use-cases to be covered.
+In addition, there may be situations where a person changes roles, affecting the needed update frequency of the metadata.
+If the need arises, the CERIF metadata model can be extended to cover this case.